Judy Green (mathematician): Education and career

 Consistency Properties for Uncountable Finite-Quantifier Languages.

+Green was elected an AMS Member at Large in 1975 and served for three years until 1977.
 She belonged to the faculty of Rutgers University before moving to Marymount University in 1989.
 After retiring from Marymount in 2007, she became a volunteer at the National Museum of American History.

 Book

 With Jeanne LaDuke, she wrote Pioneering Women in American Mathematics: The Pre-1940 PhD’s (American Mathematical Society and London Mathematical Society, 2009).
 This was a biographical study of the first women in the U.S. to earn doctorates in mathematics.

 Recognition

 She is part of the 2019 class of fellows of the Association for Women in Mathematics.